FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ftype.md

 Default FTYPE or FRECFM value

 The behavior of the values ‘’ and ‘ ’, for FTYPE and FRECFM respectively, are not detailed in the following table.
-These values correspond to <span class="code">undefined</span>, meaning that the transfer in emission takes the value of both the file type and the member content..
+These values correspond to `undefined`, meaning that the transfer in emission takes the value of both the file type and the member content..

 <table>
    <thead>